AviatrixSystems/avxlabs-docs/ace_pro/docs/lab5.md

 ## 6.2.
 Connectivity test of ActiveMesh (Pt.1)

-Test the EC2 instances in two subnets are pointing to two different routing tables.
+Test that the EC2 instances in two subnets are pointing to two different routing tables.
 If one gateway goes down, the controller will switch the ENI of the available gateway in the routing table.

-SSH into both EC2 test instances in **_aws-us-east1-spoke1_** VPC (refer to your Pod assignment).
+SSH into **both** EC2 test instances in **_aws-us-east1-spoke1_** VPC (refer to your Pod assignment).
 These test instances are in separate AZs and their default gateways are two different Aviatrix Spoke gateways in their respective AZs.

 Ping the EC2 test instance (10.0.1.100) in aws-us-east2-spoke1.
 It will fail. **WHY?** Because we didn’t enable segmentation on **_aws-us-east1-transit_** and associate **_aws-us-east1-spoke1_** with the transit gateway in the appropriate network domain.